 Using a variety of source materials to access different forms of literature (fiction/nonfiction prose, drama, and poetry), the instructors of this course will build on the skills of 9th-grade English to solidify students' foundational skills and prepare them for elective courses as they move through the Forman English curriculum.
-The course centers on respectful scholarly discussion, close reading, critical thinking, and analytical writing.
-Two central texts may include The Complete Maus by Art Spiegelman, Frankenstein by Mary Shelley, Born a Crime by Trevor Noah, Bury the Dead by Irwin Shaw, and/or various poems.
+The course centers on respectful scholarly discussion, close reading, critical thinking, analytical writing, and creative writing.
+Two central texts may include Of Mice and Men, by John Steinbeck, Frankenstein by Mary Shelley, The Catcher in the Rye, by J.D.
+Salinger, Bury the Dead by Irwin Shaw, and/or various poems.